iCliniq Logo

 How to Diagnose Fungal Endophthalmitis?

-• Intraocular fluid culture.
+• Intraocular fluid culture to identify specific organisms.

 • Blood investigations to detect the presence of a fungal organism like Candida albicans.